 6. The bailee has a duty to return the increase

 Section 163 bounds the bailee to return the increase or profit that the bailee may have accrued after using the goods bailed.

 Enshrined in section 164 of the Indian Contract Act 1872 the bailor has a duty to any loss that the bailee has suffered as a result of bailee’s wrong-doing.

 According to section 158, the bailor should repay the necessary expenses to the bailee for working upon the goods where the bailee is not entitled to receive any remuneration.

-In the day to day life, we entre into several contracts of bailment whether knowingly or unknowingly.
-For a law student, it is essential to distinguish between normal contracts and contracts of bailment.
+In the day to day life, we enter into several contracts of bailment whether knowingly or unknowingly.
+For a law student it is essential to distinguish between normal contracts and contracts of bailment.
 Understanding bailment and knowing the duties that we unknowingly entre upon would save us from a lot of difficulties.

 Osborn’s Concise Law Dictionary, 6th Ed, John Burke, Sweet & Maxwell, 1976.